 - Transfer remaining funds to a future committee.

 - Under this option, the funds can be transferred to another candidate committee authorized by the same candidate for a future election cycle.
 Please refer to the Transfers guidance document for more details.
-The future election cycle committee should not be opened until after you file Disclosure Statement #16.
+The future election cycle committee should not be opened until after you have satisfied all liabilities and are otherwise ready to terminate your campaign with the CFB..

 - Return remaining funds to contributors.

 - A best-practice methodology would be “last in, first out” methodology.
-Be sure to enter the transactions in C-SMART as contribution refunds.
+Be sure to enter the transactions in C-SMART as contribution refunds and report them in your post-election disclosure statements.

 - Donate remaining funds to a 501(c)(3) charity.